 In addition, most tuition payments will qualify you for a sizable credit on your federal and state income taxes.

-In 2019, welders made an average pay of $45,190 (bls.gov).
+In 2022, welders made an average pay of $50,460 (bls.gov).
 If you’re ready to find the best welding school for you, then there's no reason you can't do it today!
-A good career with a solid income is waiting.
+A good career with a solid income can be your future through welding training.

 Study welding and other trade school programs: trade school practice tests